 These are diagnostic codes that create a uniform vocabulary for describing the causes of injury, illness and death.
 This code set was established by the World Health Organization (WHO) in the late 1940s.
 It’s been updated several times in the 60-plus years since it’s inception.
 The number following “ICD” represents which revision of the code is in use.

-For example, the code that’s currently in use in the United States is ICD-9-CM.
-This means it’s the ninth revision of the ICD code.
+For example, the code that’s currently in use in the United States is ICD-10-CM.
+This means it’s the 10th revision of the ICD code.
 That “-CM” at the end stands for “clinical modification.”
-So the technical name for this code is the International Classification of Diseases, Ninth Revision, Clinical Modification.
+So the technical name for this code is the International Classification of Diseases, Tenth Revision, Clinical Modification.
 The clinical modification is a set of revisions put in place by the National Center for Health Statistics (NCHS), which is a division of the Center for Medicare and Medicaid Studies (CMS).

 The Clinical Modification significantly increases the number of codes for diagnoses.
 This increased scope gives coders much more flexibility and specificity, which is essential for the profession.
-To give you an idea of how important the clinical modification is, the ICD-10 code, which we will discuss more thoroughly in Course 2-5, has 14,000 codes.
+To give you an idea of how important the clinical modification is, the ICD-10 code, has 14,000 codes.
 It’s clinical modification, ICD-10-CM, contains over 68,000.